 Anyone who works with vulnerable people needs to understand the power of human connectedness and be able to be reflect on the interactions that make up their work.
 Only then can they make appropriate professional judgements and maintain their own resilience.

 Connected learning is a relational approach to education that uses internet-based resources to promote social enquiry, experiential learning and skill development.

-At KCA, we apply this approach to work-based learning through a combination of face-to-face training, e-learning, online mentoring, and distributable resources to facilitate discussion and practice-sharing.
+At KCA, we apply this approach to work-based learning through a combination of face-to-face training, webinars, e-learning, online mentoring, and distributable resources to facilitate discussion and practice-sharing.

 Every participant at our training events is offered access to our secure extranet, KCA Connected.
 After leaving feedback, they can download an attendance certificate and a whole range of web-based resources.
 These allow ongoing reflection and practical exercises to be continued over the following weeks and months.

 Our online courses require learners to try things out in the workplace, interact with colleagues and service users, and use their online journal to record their discoveries.
 There is also the option for organisations to assign learners a mentor, who could be a line manager, a peer or a dedicated coach.
 The mentor can access the learner's journal and provide online support via a databased messaging service.>>> Read more